About the BID

 The BID levy is set at a rate of 1.5% of your rateable value for a business with rateable value of £6000 or more.
 If you own 2 or more properties in the BID area, you will receive 2 separate BID bills.

-The levy is based on the rateable value of the property at 1 September each year.
+The levy is based on the non-domestic ratings list as of 1 April 2023.
 The levy will change if the rateable value of the property also changes.

 Problems paying your bill

-If you experience difficulty in paying the BID levy, you should contact us.
+If you experience difficulty in paying the BID levy, you should contact the BID office by email at firstname.lastname@example.org

 Moving and empty properties